Cybourgeoisie/decentralized-poker/README.md

 # Decentralized Poker

-An experiment in making Mental Poker a fully decentralized experience using various on-chain & crypto-based technologies.
+An experiment in making a decentralized poker game using various on-chain & crypto-based technologies.

 ## Installation